 Ocugen Appoints Quan A. Vu to Chief Financial Officer & Chief Business Officer

-/EIN News/ -- MALVERN, Pa., March 06, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced the appointment of Quan A. Vu to Chief Financial Officer & Chief Business Officer.
+MALVERN, Pa., March 06, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) OCGN, a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced the appointment of Quan A. Vu to Chief Financial Officer & Chief Business Officer.

 "Quan has quickly become a tremendous asset for Ocugen and his comprehensive healthcare and financial expertise is providing valuable insight toward reaching our corporate goals," said Dr. Shankar Musunuri, Chairman, Chief Executive Officer, and Co-Founder of Ocugen.
 "With Quan now overseeing both finance and business development, there will be a fully integrated approach to financial strategy—pursuing new partnerships and engaging with the investment community."